Waste service policy

-Wiltshire Council waste collection service
+Wiltshire Council waste collection service policy.

 Householders can opt to pay for garden waste collections.
 If you have subscribed and your garden bin displays a valid sticker, we will collect in accordance with a published schedule where possible except in circumstances beyond our control.
 If this occurs, then collections will be re-scheduled.